How long it REALLY takes to catch a fish

 Change spots when you feel like you’ve exhausted all possibilities but never stop fishing completely.
 When you do find that one honey-hole that has fish after fish, it will have made the struggle well worth it.
 Or if you wait 15 minutes and finally get that right fish, it’s a feeling you’ll never forget!

 Fishing is ultimately a game of patience.
 Unlike almost any other pastime, you can’t see when a fish is about to bite.
 It’s what makes fishing so frustrating, and so rewarding when you do finally catch a fish.
-Use the tips above to put yourself in the best position to catch a fish and enjoy mother nature waiting for it to happen.
-And be prepared for when it does!
-Because once they start biting, you’re in for the time of your life…
+Read around the links below and you’ll learn a ton more about fishing and hopefully make your next fishing trip even more productive!

 Leave a Comment